2enology/my-projects-overview/README.md

 This is NFT Minting Project.
 Minting will be open for all, Whitelist will have no limit (20% discount).
 15% each mint is shared to all holders, the earlier you mint & the more NFTs you hold, the more rewards you can claim.

-Degen Taxi proves that the odds are as advertised (5% house edge) and that the rolls are predetermined and cannot react to how players bet.
-For more detailed information on the concept of 'Provably Fair' you can always check here.
-This project includes 2 parts, smart contract, and front-end integration.

 - Live: <a href="https://flaregods.xyz">FlareGods</a>
 - Github Repository: <a href="https://flaregods.xyz">FlareGods</a>